COVID-19

 My commonplace book includes German, some Italian, and English resources and focuses on Austria and Canada which are the countries most important to me.

-I have met many many thinky talky universitied people who as of early May 2020 do not know things about this virus which were easily available in English in March2020 such as “if sufficient hospital resources are available, the fatality rate in a typical rich-country demographics is around 0.5%; if sufficient hospital resources are not available it is several percent.”
-These key facts do not seem to be controversial amongst experts in epidemic disease.
+I have met many many thinky talky universitied people who as of early May 2020 do not know things about this virus which were easily available in English in March 2020 such as “if sufficient hospital resources are available, the fatality rate in a typical rich-country demographics is around 0.5%; if sufficient hospital resources are not available it is several percent.”
+These key facts do not seem to be controversial among experts in epidemic disease.
 Agnotology is a useful word; neither the old media nor the social media which replaced them are good at spreading the key facts and ways of thinking which let you make use of daily news.

 I am not a medical doctor or a health scientist but annotated bibliographies are how I organize things I am learning!
 I believe I know more about COVID-19 than some people, but everyone likes their own opinions.
 So please, please do not take me as an authority, just as someone who is putting his notes on the Internet.